psrenergy-docs/ncp-release-notes/docs/home.md

 * Extended the energy bid for hydro plants to include a minimum bid and capacity / price levels.
 * Added the possibility to define levels of energy bids / prices and minimum bids for hydro units.
 * Included the energy cost representation (standard / energy bids) for hydro plants and units.
+* Reformulated the revenue maximization criterion for cases involving network representation.

 ## Corrections